oracle-livelabs/analytics-ai/common-labs/dashboard-filters-export/dashboard-filters-export.md

   ![File options](images/export-options.png =300x*)

 With this lab, you have learned how to blend two datasets together, apply dashboard filters and export your file for sharing in Oracle Analytics.
+You may now **proceed to the next lab**.

 ## Learn More
 * [Add Joins Between Dataset Tables](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acubi/add-joins-dataset-tables.html)